 2. Taco Bell: Crunchy Taco

-The verdict: I have always loved Taco Bell’s tacos.
+We have always loved Taco Bell’s tacos.
 Like most things on T-Bell's menu, the Crunchy Taco is cheap and reliable and exactly what you’d expect: a very American “taco night” taco.
-I enjoy the ample seasoned meat, the excessive amount of cheese, and the perfect crunch of the shell.
-The lettuce in my taco was cut into giant chunks and felt kind of like biting into crunchy water, but that's nothing a little Fire Sauce can't fix.
+We particularly enjoy the ample seasoned meat, the excessive amount of cheese, and the perfect crunch of the shell.
+The lettuce in our taco was cut into giant chunks and felt kind of like biting into crunchy water, but that's nothing a little Fire Sauce can't fix.
 Taco Bell’s most basic taco is certainly great, but it falls just short of reigning supreme.

 1. Del Taco: The Del Taco

-Del Taco’s value taco is like Taco Bell’s Crunchy Taco, but upgraded.
+Del Taco’s Del Taco is like Taco Bell’s Crunchy Taco, but upgraded.
 It’s well-rounded, with its nicely seasoned beef, refreshing lettuce and tomatoes, and tangled strands of salty, bright yellow cheese.
 It’s a revelation for what it is: a simple and earnest crunchy hard taco at an affordable price.
-Pair it with Del Taco’s Inferno hot sauce, which has a genuine kick and zippy flavor, and you’ll wonder why there’s not a Del Tacos location on every corner yet.
+Pair it with Del Taco’s Inferno hot sauce, which has a genuine kick and zippy flavor, and you’ll wonder why there’s not a Del Taco location on every corner yet.
 Look out, Taco Bell.
 This taco deserves to be everywhere.